akamai/cli-test-center/README.md

 - `akamai test-center test-suite view --id 1001`
 - `akamai test-center test-suite view --name 'test_suite_prop19' --group-by test-request`

 **Expected output**: The response includes details about the test suite.
-You can save the returned object and import it on a different account or [edit](#edit-a-test-suite-using-json) it.
-You can also use this operation to clone test suites within your account.
+Run this operation with the `--json` flag so that you can save the returned object and [import it](#import-a-test-suite) on a different account or [edit](#edit-a-test-suite-using-json) it.
+You can also use the response to clone test suites within your account.
 For more details, you can check the [API response](https://techdocs.akamai.com/test-ctr/v3/reference/get-test-suites-with-child-objects) description.

 ## List supported conditions
 The `conditions` command returns the list of all conditions you can use when creating a test case for a test suite.
 Note that the statements contain default values in `" "`.
 You need to replace them with your own values before creating the test case.